madatsci/urlshortener/README.md

 ## Configuration

-App can be configured via flags and/or environment variables.
-If both flag and environment variable are set for the same parameter, environment variable prevails.
+App can be configured via flags, environment variables, and/or config file.
+Configuration parameters are applied in this priority order:

+1. Environment variables (highest)
+2. Flags
+3. Config file (lowest)

 ### `-a`, `SERVER_ADDRESS`

 Address and port to run server in the form of host:port.

 ### `-b`, `BASE_URL`

 Base URL of the generated short URL.

 ### `-d`, `DATABASE_DSN`

 Database DSN (in case you want to store data in database).

 ### `-f`, `FILE_STORAGE_PATH`

 File storage path (in case you want to store data on disk).

+### `-c`, `CONFIG`

+Config file path.

 ### `--token-secret`, `TOKEN_SECRET_KEY`

 Authentication token secret key.

 ### `--token-duration`, `TOKEN_DURATION`

 Authentication token duration (in the format of Golang duration string).

 ## Migrations